ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

     :margin: 2

     .. grid-item-card:: PyDPF-Core language fundamentals
-       :link: ref_tutorials_basic
+       :link: ref_tutorials_language_and_usage
        :link-type: ref
        :text-align: center

        These tutorials gives you an overview on how to use PyDPF-Core API

     .. grid-item-card::  Processing data basics
-       :link: ref_tutorials_others
+       :link: ref_tutorials_processing_basics
        :link-type: ref
        :text-align: center

-       These tutorials shows the basics on how data can be manipulated with PyDPF-Core.
+       These tutorials shows the basics on how data can be manipulated with PyDPF-Core:
+       How to create data storage structures, basic mathematics with the data...

     .. grid-item-card::  Post processing simulations basics
-       :link: ref_tutorials_others
+       :link: ref_tutorials_post_processing_basics
        :link-type: ref
        :text-align: center